sodadata/soda-core/docs/documentation/monitors.md

 1. In Soda Cloud, navigate to the **Monitor Results** table, then click the stacked dots to **Create Monitor**.
 Select the type `Metric`, then follow the guided steps to complete the setup.
 2. Specify the Slack or email notifications you want to send when bad data triggers a **Critical Alert** or **Warning**, then **Save** your monitor.
 Your new monitor appears as a row in the **Monitor Results** table.
-3. Access your command line interface, then use Soda SQL to scan your data again.
+3. Access your command-line interface, then use Soda SQL to scan your data again.
 ``` shell
 $ soda scan warehouse.yml tables/yourtablename.yml
 ```